 Strategic Advocacy for Public Service Media

-This Master Class aims to further build the competence and know-how of participants in the processes, strategic calculations and instruments required to successfully manage advocacy efforts to defend the role, resources, prerogatives and added value of public service media (PSM) in an increasingly adversarial context.
+The Master Class aims to further build the individual competence and know-how of participants in the processes, strategic calculations and instruments required to successfully manage advocacy efforts to defend the role, resources, prerogatives, and added value of public service media (PSM) in an increasingly adversarial context.

-It aims to capitalize on the three short online training sessions organized earlier by the EBU Academy on the appropriate approaches to the pandemic, storytelling, and stakeholders mapping.
-The Master Class intends to consolidate this introductory knowledge, and focus on the required techniques and skills to advocate the interests of PSMs in an impactful way.
-It combines in-depth operational analyses, practical exercises, best practices, and hands-on methods and instruments of direct benefit to participants that are used by other sectors.
+The Master Class focuses on the required techniques and skills to advocate the interests of PSMs in an impactful way.
+It combines operational analyses, practical exercises, best practices, and hands-on methods and instruments of direct benefit to participants that are used by other sectors.

-The Master Class uses a multilevel governance approach with advocacy tools that are effective at both national and supranational levels of decision-making; it takes a particular focus at the European playing field.
-Current or future agendas, and major legislative operations affecting PSM, originate essentially from the European level; they relate notably to the legitimacy, added-value, market operations, competition conditions, and accountability of PSM.
+It uses a multilevel governance approach with advocacy tools that are effective at regional, national, and supranational levels of decision-making.
+It therefore also laser beams on the European playing field and how current or future agendas – and major legislative operations – affect the legitimacy, added-value, market operations, competition conditions, and accountability of PSMs.

 Who it's for